atlassian/data-center-helm-charts/docs/docs/examples/external_libraries/EXTERNAL_LIBS.md

     Which approach is used is totally up to you.
 For convenience you may want to just use [shared-home](../../userguide/PREREQUISITES.md#configure-a-shared-home-volume), or if you'd like to keep things clean you may decide to mount these 3rd party libraries in a volume of their own.
-This approach would be particularly usefull when these libraries need to be shared with other Pod's in your cluster.
+This approach would be particularly useful when these libraries need to be shared with other Pod's in your cluster.

 ## Shared home volume
 This approach comprises of 3 high-level tasks: